bryhnguyen/Future_Of_Powerlifting_Analysis/README.md

 - Is there bias in the Wilks Score formula, and if so, what other formulas could be used instead?

 ## Description of Data Exploration Phase
-- Initially, we used Excel to create several exploratory charts that allowed us to look for patterns in our dataset.
-- These charts included Age Class vs. Average TotalKg, Average TotalKg vs. Year, Average Wilks Score vs. Year, and Average Top Squat/Bench/Deadlift by Gender.
-- In Tableau, we will be creating filters for Age, Bodyweight, Gender, and Date, which a user will be able to apply to all charts located in our dashboard.
+- In a Jupyter Notebook, Pandas was used to load the dataset into a DataFrame and the datatypes of the columns were ascertained using “dtypes”.
+- Some columns, such as ‘Place’ and ‘Date’ needed to be formatted correctly so that they could be used in the model.
+- Since we are only interested in the columns Sex, Age, Best3BenchKg, Best3SquatKg, Best3DeadliftKg, and Date as features, with TotalKg as the target, the rest of the columns were dropped.
+- We filtered the ‘Place’ column for values equal to ‘1’, the ‘Event’ column for values equal to ‘SBD’ (Squat, Bench, Deadlift), and the ‘Age’ column for values greater than or equal to ‘18’.
+This allowed us to focus on competitors who are over the age of 18, placed 1st, and had entries for squat, bench, and deadlift.
+- The ‘Sex’ column was converted to a category to represent ‘0’ for females and ‘1’ for males.
+It was then converted to an integer dtype.

 ## Description of Analysis Phase
-- Conducting an analysis on an open-sourced powerlifting dataset to gain insight on the future of the sport by predicting how performance (TotalKg) of competitors will be affected in the future by factors such as Age, Sex, and Bodyweight.
+- We are conducting an analysis on an open-sourced powerlifting dataset to gain insight on the future of the sport by predicting how performance (TotalKg) of competitors will be affected in the future by factors such as Age, Sex, and Bodyweight.
 - For our analysis, we are using only Sex, Age, Best3BenchKg, Best3SquatKg, Best3DeadliftKg, and Date as the features and TotalKg as the target.
 - Because the dataset we are using is continuous, we are using linear regression as our supervised learning model.
 If we were looking for categorical and discrete results, we would use logistic regression instead.